 2-3 scallions, green only

 salt & pepper, to taste

 2 teaspoons sesame seeds for garnish (optional)

 If you’re using the sesame seeds, heat a large sauté pan or wok over medium-high heat.
 When the pan is hot, toss in the sesame seeds and stir constantly ’til they’re lightly toasted, about 3-5 minutes.
 Keep an eye on them!
 They can quickly change from pale white to dark brown in a blink!
-When you’re happy with the toastiness, remove from the pan and save for step 6.
+When you’re happy with the toastiness, remove from the pan and set aside.

 In a small bowl, scramble the eggs with 1 teaspoon coconut aminos.
 Heat 1 teaspoon coconut oil over medium-high heat in the pan, then add the eggs and scramble until cooked through.
-Remove them from the pan and save for step 5.
+Remove them from the pan and set aside.

 In the same pan, heat 1 teaspoon coconut oil over medium heat, then sauté the diced onion until it’s tender and translucent, about 5 minutes.
 Things are going to start happening a little faster now.
 Alert your dining companions that you’re about to “drop the f’rice.”
 (That’s what I bellow from the kitchen at my house to alert Dave and Smudge that dinner is imminent!)

 Add 1 tablespoon coconut oil to the pan and increase heat to high for about 90 seconds.
-When the pan is good and hot, add the cubed pork, chopped broccoli, cauliflower, and scrambled egg.
+When the pan is good and hot, add the cubed pork, chopped broccoli, riced cauliflower, and scrambled egg.
 Stir with purpose!
 Then sprinkle with 2 tablespoons coconut aminos.
-Continue to stir with purpose until it’s heated through, and you’re getting some lovely brown bits.
-This takes about 3 minutes or so.
+Continue to stir with purpose until it’s heated through, the cauliflower is tender, and you’re getting some lovely brown bits.
+This takes about5 minutes.